miaiceland/a04-data-wrangling-miaiceland/README.md

     - 1 point for including a useful plot with at least 3 variables represented in ggplot code.
     - 1 point for including comments
     - (-0.5) points if `mplot` or `esquisser` is included in the submission.
-- [1 point] Changes pushed to GitHub with atleaset 3 commits.
+- [1 point] Changes pushed to GitHub with at least 3 commits.